 There is something hopeful and liberating about ringing in the New Year.
 When the clock strikes midnight, it feels like you get a new chance to do everything you did not do in the year before.
 Or it feels like a chance to start over, fixing mistakes of the past.
 While the majority of people focus on bettering their health and relationships, they sometimes forget to think of their civil liberties.
 One thing you should be sure to spend some thought on this year are your rights as a citizen.

 As United States citizen, you have many rights allotted to you.
 That is one thing that makes this country so great.
 However, when an individual is stopped, charged, or arrested for a criminal crime, it can be hard to remember your rights.
-That is why, we at The Koffel Law Firm urge you to familiarize yourself with the privileges allotted to you.
+That is why, we at Koffel Brininger Nesbitt urge you to familiarize yourself with the privileges allotted to you.

 The Right to Say “No”